-In an emergency, dial 911 from a campus phone or 911 from your own phone.
-453-5700 activates the College's Emergency Response Team.
+In an emergency, dial 911 from any campus phone or from your own phone.
+Stay on the line until the dispatcher tells you to hang up.
+Ask someone to call 453-5700 to activate the College's Emergency Response Team as soon as possible.